GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Introduction

-To demonstrate the efficacy and generalizability of \ours, we train it on only one domain (i.e., \textsc{Academic}) from the existing benchmark \cite{jin2024graph} and evaluate it on the other domains (i.e., \textsc{E-commerce}, \textsc{Literature}, \textsc{Healthcare}, and \textsc{Legal}).
-Additionally, during evaluation, the model encounters never-seen-before, completely out-of-distribution (OOD) question types, such as those that cannot be answered by simply looking up the graph, yet where the graph may still provide valuable context (e.g., ``\textit{What book should be recommended to the user if they just read The Old Man and the Sea?}'').
-Experimental results demonstrate that \ours, with a 3B backbone, outperforms baselines equipped with either a 14B backbone or \texttt{GPT-4o-mini}, particularly on hard and OOD questions in specific domains.
-Further analysis shows that \ours substantially improves the LLM's behavioral reliability, notably increasing the rate of format-valid multi-round interactions.
-These results indicate that our model has internalized the ability to explore and reason over graphs, generalizing to new domains, unseen node/edge types, and novel question types.
+We evaluate \ours on a multi-domain benchmark \cite{jin2024graph}.
+Following a strict generalization setting, we train only on the \textsc{Academic} domain and evaluate on unseen domains including \textsc{E-commerce}, \textsc{Literature}, \textsc{Healthcare}, and \textsc{Legal}.
+We also test on out-of-distribution (OOD) question types that cannot be answered by simply looking up the graph, but the graph may still provide valuable context (e.g., ``\textit{What book should be recommended to the user if they just read The Old Man and the Sea?}'').
+Despite using a 3B backbone, \ours significantly outperforms graph-agent baselines built on larger/stronger backbones, including \texttt{Qwen3-14B}, \texttt{Mixtral-8x7B-Instruct} and \texttt{GPT-4o-mini}.
+Further analysis shows that \ours substantially improves the LLM's behavioral reliability, especially by increasing valid multi-round interactions and reducing unstable tool-use failures.
+These results suggest that the model learns transferable graph exploration skills rather than memorizing domain-specific patterns.